 Remote working causes lower stress levels and higher productivity

-There are still numerous myths about remote workers that we need to stop believing.
+There are still many doubts about remote work that need to be resolved.

-Firstly, managers want constantly control their workers.
-Actually, they are not sure that work will be definetely completed if the employer is out of the central office.
+Firstly, managers have the urge to constantly supervise the workers, mostly because they are not sure if the work will be completed unless the employer is at the central office.

-Although, researchers say that when you get the freedom to work on your own, the productivity importantly increase.
-For example, slack application is a useful tool available to bring team communication and collaboration into one place so you can get more work done, whether you are a member of a particular group or an organization.
-It is just a stereotype that remote workers are out of contact.
-As Jure Šutar put on display at @BIG BERRY team, the great variety of on-line tools and social media platforms give a huge advantage of this type of working.
+Although researchers say that, when you get the freedom to work on your own, the productivity increases significantly.
+For example, the Slack application is a useful tool to bring team communication and collaboration into one place, so the work can be done faster, whether by a member of a particular group or an organization.
+It is just a stereotype that remote workers lack contact and communication.

+As Jure Šutar explained to the BIG BERRY team, a great variety of online tools and social media platforms represent various benefits for this type of work.
 Meetings are also effective when conducted via Skype, Messenger, E-mail, Dropbox, Google Docs, Campfire, Basecamp, Zoom.
-Human networks and communities are constantly growing, making cooperative action possible.
-There is no difficulty in the communication as the level of engagement of people is quite high.
+Human networks and communities are constantly growing, making cooperative actions possible.
+There are no difficulties in communication as the level of engagement among the people is quite high.

 Photo by: bigberry.eu